GryffDavid/GryffDavid/README.md

 ### I am actively searching for a job in game design/gameplay programming.
+**These repositories are not exhaustive and do not show the full extent of my programming experience.**

 I'm a 28 year old South African indie game developer, looking to move into AAA or big indie game development.
 Craving problems to solve and looking for a challenge.
 I am hungry for opportunity and I’m unrelentingly ambitious.

 I have 5 years of game development experience with C# and Microsoft XNA/Monogame.
-I know C# like the back of my hand, but I'm also proficient in C++. **These repositories are not exhaustive and do not show the full extent of my programming experience.**
+I know C# like the back of my hand, but I'm also proficient in C++ and I'm familiar with Unreal Engine 4.

 I started programming when I was 7 and I've been making my own games ever since.
 I'm passionate about both game programming and design.
 I'm a good all-rounder having had experience in all areas of game development while developing a game of my own from the ground up without an engine.
 I have mostly focused on gameplay programming and design, but my experience also includes UI design, graphics programming, testing, getting player feedback, tools development etc.